natiginfo/FoursquareSearch/README.md

 * `Paging 3`: it was first time I used new `Paging 3` library.
 I have used previously `Paging 2` but compared to that one, it was simpler to implement pagination using `Paging 3`.

+* `Github Actions`: used this for creating basic CI with validate, build and test workflows.

 ## Some future to do: